Speed up your computer with an SSD

 Solid State Drive -- SSD

-If you do have hundreds of gigabytes of media data (photo, video, music), such data can be stored on a HDD while your operating system, programs, and non-media data is stored on an SSD.
+If you do have many hundreds of gigabytes or even terabytes of media data (photo, video, music), such data can be stored on a HDD while your operating system, programs, and non-media data is stored on an SSD.
 This is the best of both worlds — cheap HDD (magnetic) storage for the space-hogging media files (video, especially), and super-fast SSD storage for everything else.
 Your tower computer can easily contain both SSD and HDD for this purpose.

-If SSDs are so great and wonderful then why don't all new computers come with SSD now?
+So if SSDs are so great and wonderful then why don't all new computers come with SSD now?

 True price parity is still years away and until then HDDs will be preferred by manufactures wanting to cut costs.
 But you don't have to wait for that day to arrive, you can switch today and enjoy!